The Atheist Bible

 The History of God

-All of these religions share the same god (albeit under different names).
-All of them also trace their origin to the beliefs of the early Jews.
-Since Abraham was an important prophet in the Jewish stories, the god is nowadays called the abrahamic god.
-Although all abrahamic religions insist that the god is the same, the character has accumulated different contradictory properties throughout history, which we detail next.
+All of these religions trace their origin to the beliefs of the early Jews.
+Since Abraham was an important prophet in the Jewish stories, the god of these religions is nowadays called the abrahamic god.
+Although all abrahamic religions hold that the god is the same, the character has accumulated different contradictory properties throughout history, which we detail next.

 How God became loving